-Office floors have been designed to handle 75 pounds per square foot live load, including a 25 pound per square foot partition allowance.
-Ground floor has been designed for 100 pounds per square foot live load, including partitions.
-Concourse floor has been designed for 100 pounds per square foot live load, including partitions.
+Office floors have been designed to handle 75 pounds per square foot live load, including a 20 pound per square foot partition allowance.
 An unusually heavy loading situation, such as central filing areas, storage areas, vaults or safes must be specifically indicated and detailed as part of Tenant's working drawing submission to the Landlord and are subject to prior Landlord's approval.